UW-Libraries/vanilla-hyrax/README.md

 ### Edit vars.yml as needed:

-* Edit application_home if you want it to install in someplace other than /home/vagrant/hyrax, eg. /var/hyrax if building fullstack environment.
+* Edit application_home if you want it to install in someplace other than /home/vagrant/hyrax

 ### Copy private.yml.template to private.yml.

 `cp private.yml.template private.yml`

 ### Start your vagrant box
-`vagrant up --provider virtualbox`
+`vagrant up`

 ### ssh into vagrant box
 `vagrant ssh`